dinhomathias/Amc/EventHandler.md

 ### Threaded approach
 ###### Not yet implemented!
-We could pass a [synchronized Queue](https://docs.python.org/2/library/queue.html) to the BotEventHandler class and, from there, pass that same queue to the Broadcaster.
+We could pass one or several [synchronized Queue(s)](https://docs.python.org/2/library/queue.html) (one for each listener) to the BotEventHandler class and, from there, pass that same queue(s) to the Broadcaster.
+The BotEventListener would deliver the updates into the queue(s) in the `start`-loop.
+The Broadcaster continuously queries the queue for new updates in the `process`-Method and calls the Handlers in it's own thread.

-Then, start both the Broadcaster as well as the BotEventHandler as seperate [Threads](https://docs.python.org/2/library/threading.html#threading.Thread) (maybe extend thread? not sure right now).
+Start both the Broadcaster as well as the BotEventHandler as seperate [Threads](https://docs.python.org/2/library/threading.html#threading.Thread) (maybe extend thread? not sure right now).

-Now, we have a main-thread that could be used to respond to cli-commands.
+We now have a main-thread that could be used to respond to cli-commands.
 Those commands could be handled by special listeners/broadcasters/handlers.

 #### BotEventHandler class